mlcommons/mlcube/docs/getting-started/mnist.md

         data_dir: $WORKSPACE/data             #    Path to serialize downloaded MNIST data set
         log_dir: $WORKSPACE/download_logs     #    Path to log files.
 ```
-The `$WORKSPACE` token is replaced with actual path to the MLBox workspace.
+The `$WORKSPACE` token is replaced with actual path to the box workspace.
 File system paths are relative to the
 workspace directory.
-This makes it possible to provide absolute paths for cases when data sets are stored on some
+This makes it possible to provide absolute paths for cases when data sets are stored on shared
-shared drives.
+drives.
 Run configuration for the train task looks like:
 ```yaml
 schema_type: mlbox_invoke                     # Run (invoke) schema definition.
 Leave this two fields as is.
 schema_version: 1.0.0